vincent-peugnet/wcms/RENDER.md

 1. replace `%PATH%` code
 1. replace `%TITLE%` code
 1. replace `%DESCRIPTION%` code

-The point of doing those inclusions early is to be before __Header ID__ parser.
-That way, when they are used inside HTML headings, they will generate nicer IDs.

-## W inclusions 2

-List of inclusions part 2

 1. replace `%LIST%` code
 1. replace `%MEDIA%` code
 1. replace `%MAP%` code
 1. replace `%RANDOM%` code
 1. replace `%AUTHORS%` code
 1. replace `%CONNECT%` code

+The point of doing those inclusions early is to be before __Header ID__ parser.
+That way, when they are used inside HTML headings, they will generate nicer IDs.